bgamari/ghc-wiki-import/building/getting-the-sources.md

 ```

 **NOTE**: You really want `--partial` when grabbing GHC.
 There are some 15000 patches in the repository, which take a long time to download without `--partial`.
 The `darcs-all` script automatically adds `--partial` for the packages.
-If you are a developer and you know what you are doing, you can omit `--partial` and use `./darcs-all get --complete` to get a decade of patches.
+However, if you are a developer and intend to make changes to your GHC source tree, then we recommend *not* using `--partial`, and adding `--complete` to the `darcs-all` command-line which disables its default use of `--partial`.
+We avoid `--partial` when developing due to bugs in darcs that affect moving patches between partial repositories.
+Getting GHC without `--partial` may take a while, so we occasionally make tarballs of the full GHC repo, which you can look for in [
+here](http://darcs.haskell.org/) (look for files named `ghc-HEAD-<date>.tar.bz2`).